emilk/imgui_software_renderer/README.md

 ![Software rendered](screenshots/imgui_sw.png)

-# Limitations and future work:
+# Future work:
-* It is not pixel-perfect (compared to the OpenGL backend), but it is good enough for must use cases.
-* It does not support painting with any other texture than the default font texture.
+* We do not yet support painting with any other texture than the default font texture.
-* Fixed-point triangle rasterization.
-Could be faster, and also make it pixel-perfect.
+* Make a fast-path for font rendering.

 # How to test it
 ```